-As part of the wastewater treatment, the UConn WPCF also oversees the CT DEEP Fats, Oils and Grease (FOG) program for all Food Service Establishments that require a Health Department Class 3 or 4 food service license to operate.
-This program requires a registration and approval from the UConn WPCF.
+As part of the wastewater treatment, the UConn WRRF also oversees the CT DEEP Fats, Oils and Grease (FOG) program for all Food Service Establishments that require a Health Department Class 3 or 4 food service license to operate.
+This program requires a registration and approval from the UConn WRRF.

 The UConn FOG application form : UConn FOG Application